 But not everything about the modern world is appalling.
 The District Council, while clearly run by the Conservative Party, is economically more attuned to Harold Macmillan than to Margaret Thatcher, and still believes in state intervention in industry.
 At one point it votes to invest in the building of a new lime-works, aimed at exports to ‘foreign parts’, and the opening of the plant gives Major-General Peregrine Falcon a chance to expound on the guiding principles of Big Wood:

 Even though we live in the depths of the countryside, we are a modern and forward-looking community.
 Although we draw the line at plastic cups and cruets, and looking like a collection of scarecrows, we do endeavour, and indeed succeed, in living up to the times.
 We have resuscitated old buildings and old companies, and given birth to new ones.

-That’s Big Wood for you: the Britain that was, and might yet be again, if only we all knuckled down to it, got a grip of things and discarded our plastic cruet-sets.
+That’s Big Wood for you: the Britain that was, and might yet be again, if only we all smartened up a bit, knuckled down to it, and discarded our plastic cruet-sets…

 That something is Uncle Bill himself – not much of a writer, perhaps, but a very good storyteller.
 He had a fantastic radio voice: resonant and reassuring, as fruity as one of Mrs Owl’s rich, black fruitcakes.
 And he used it to give the characters their own identities, voicing over a dozen regulars and even more incidentals.
 If some sound rather similar to each other, and if Constable Otter is a dead spit of Deryck Guyler’s Potter in Please Sir!, then at least the main protagonists are clearly and engagingly delineated.